bilo1967/reBooth/README.md

     },
 };
 ```
 At the moment you can leave any other setting as is.

+In the provided configuration file there are public STUN servers but no TURN server so, depending on user's router and firewall setup, it might not always be possible to connect to ReBooth.

 ### config.inc.php